 ESF is a podcast dedicated to providing accurate fantasy football analysis while sometimes (often) going off-topic with pop culture references, food rankings, and dad jokes.
 Offering includes:

-Very nice layout of the website with ease to subscribe and get needed fantasy information
+Very nice layout of the website with ease to subscribing and get needed fantasy information

 A strong cast of hosts and writers

-Super nice guys that keep it real and offer a lot of great fantasy winning advice
+They are super nice guys that keep it real and offer a lot of great fantasy-winning advice

 Hosts: Christian Brito, Armando Crespo, John Chapman, and Dale Demott

 Writers and supporting cast include: JJ Clayton, Austin Kenneth, and Nick